Uclusion/uclusion-blog/_posts/2020-11-15-less-ceremony.md

 >The Daily Scrum is not the only time Developers are allowed to adjust their plan.
 They often meet throughout the day for more detailed discussions about adapting or re-planning the rest of the Sprint’s work.

 Once you choose meetings as your tool it's a tough rode to stay agile.
 The meetings attempt to fix a plan are by definition counter to the idea of agile.
+Some teams even go so far as to attempt to lock down the stories in a sprint - meaning they are no longer working on the highest priority.

 This principle can be applied to development ceremonies in general because a planning meeting plans, a daily standup plans and a retrospect is a planning meeting for team improvement.
-The end of sprint demo is a planning meeting for corrections that should have been incorporated agiley to make it into the next sprint.
+The end of sprint demo is a planning meeting for corrections to be scheduled for the next sprint.

+**All of these ceremonies require waiting for the next meeting and then produce plans that get frozen.**

 Nor does following Kanban meetings help
 <img src="{{ site.baseurl }}/assets/images/KanbanMeetings.jpg"